goauthentik/authentik/website/docs/installation/index.md

 title: Installation
 ---

-If you want to try out passbook, or only want a small deployment (< 100 Users), you should use [docker-compose](./docker-compose).
+If you want to try out authentik, or only want a small deployment (< 100 Users), you should use [docker-compose](./docker-compose).

 If you want a larger deployment, or you want High-Availability, you should use [Kubernetes](./kubernetes).